 How to Realistically Limit Social Media

-After coming to this realization, you should uninstall all social media apps from your phone and log out of them on your computer.
+You should uninstall all social media apps from your phone and log out of them on your computer.
 This is just a simple way to remove the temptation to view your social channels with one click or tap.
 Though it will be a rough start, you’ll eventually experience the benefits of not being tied to social media.
-The further you distance yourself from it, the less you’ll miss it.

 If you feel you need social media to stay in the loop, seek out alternatives like newsletters or RSS feeds that are relevant.
 If you have to establish a social media presence professionally, set boundaries, such as logging in once a week to check messages and schedule the following week’s content.
 You can also delegate or outsource your social media responsibilities so you can remain free of social media.

-You can live without social media.
-In fact, it’s probably for the best.
-But it is an adjustment; you’ll miss out on certain things.
-Some people may forget you.
-But you’re also going to be happier and more focused because you’ll be less distracted and stressed.
+You can live without social media, and it’s probably for the best.
+However, it is an adjustment.
+You’ll miss out on certain things, but you’re also going to be happier and more focused because you’ll be less distracted and stressed.
 You’ll also be more productive and fulfilled.

 To ease your way into this, don’t go cold turkey.
-Deactivate your accounts for a week, then maybe two, then possibly permanently.
-As you’ll see, it’s not the end of the world.
+Limit your time on social media, and then suspend your accounts for a week, then maybe two, then possibly permanently.
+As you’ll see, it’s not the end of the world and will do wonders for your mental health.

 Featured photo credit: Becca Tapert via unsplash.com